zeenode/selfbot/README.md

 ### About the project

 - This project is mainly made for people who want to understand discord.py lib for python so that they can develop their skills in using it.
-Zeenode is a Discord Selfbot with many features that will be listed below, to note, Discord prohibits Selfbots so if you want to use this you will use it at your own risk.
+Discord prohibits Selfbots so if you want to use this you will use it at your own risk.

 ### WARNING!!!